Sliding drops across alternating hydrophobic and hydrophilic stripes: Experiments

 Chemically patterned surfaces, featuring alternating hydrophilic and hydrophobic stripes, are realized through microcontact printing: masters with rectangular grooves are produced by photolithography and replicated in PDMS (polydimethilsiloxane) to obtain the stamp for the printing of a solution of OTS (octadecyltrichlorosilane) in toluene on a glass substrate.
 The result is a surface presenting hydrophobic stripes (OTS regions) alternated with hydrophilic stripes (uncoated glass regions).
 Sample characterization is performed by condensing water vapour, as shown in Fig.~\ref{condensation}, where parallel stripes of different wettability can be clearly evinced having a periodicity $W\sim 200\,\mu \text{m}$.

 The printed pattern is also analyzed in terms of contact angle measurements through the Cassie-Baxter equation~\cite{cassiebaxter44}, as reported in Table~\ref{angoli_cassie_baxter}.
-We measured simultaneously the equilibrium contact angle both parallel ($\theta_{\parallel}$) and perpendicular ($\theta_{\bot}$) to the stripes (see cartoons in Table~\ref{angoli_cassie_baxter}) of 4 $\mu$l water drops, using the experimental apparatus described in~\cite{Tothetal11}.
+We measured simultaneously the equilibrium contact angle both parallel ($\theta_{\parallel}$) and perpendicular ($\theta_{\bot}$) to the stripes (see cartoons in Table~\ref{angoli_cassie_baxter}) of 4 $\mu$l water drops (which cover about 12-14 $W$), using the experimental apparatus described in~\cite{Tothetal11}.
+The contact angle evaluation is the mean of the values measured for at least 5 independent droplets deposited on different positions on the surface and the error is their standard deviation.
 In agreement with~\cite{Moritaetal05,Jansenetal12} only the equilibrium contact angle parallel to the stripes is compatible with the theoretical prediction calculated through the Cassie-Baxter equation (see Table~\ref{angoli_cassie_baxter}) and the asymmetry is more pronounced in the case of the more hydrophilic surfaces.\\ To compare the sliding of drops between heterogeneous and homogeneous surfaces, different coatings of glass slides have been produced with a variety of molecules and methods: OTS, N-octyltrimethoxysilane and Trichloro(1H,1H,2H,2H-perfluorooctyl)silane deposited from the vapour phase or by immersion in a solution of toluene, obtaining contact angles ranging from $\theta _{\textrm{eq}}=71^{\circ} \pm 2^{\circ}$ to $\theta _{\textrm{eq}}=115^{\circ} \pm 2^{\circ}$.
-Sliding measurements on these surfaces are performed with drops of distilled water ($\rho$ = 1000 Kg m$^{-3}$, $\eta$ = 1 cP, $\gamma_{LG}$ = 72.8 mN m$^{-1}$ and $V$ $\approx $ 30 $\mu\textrm{l}$) and drops of a solution of ethanol in water 30\% w/w ($\rho$ = 954 Kg m$^{-3}$, $\eta$ = 2.5 cP, $\gamma_{LG}$ = 35.5 mN m$^{-1}$~\cite{Khattabetal12} and $V$ $\approx $ 30 $\mu\textrm{l}$) through a setup similar to~\cite{LeGrandDaerr05}.
+Sliding measurements on these surfaces are performed with drops of distilled water ($\rho$ = 1000 kg m$^{-3}$, $\eta$ = 1 cP, $\gamma_{LG}$ = 72.8 mN m$^{-1}$ and $V$ $\approx $ 30 $\mu\textrm{l}$, corresponding to a contact area about 30 $W$ long) and drops of a solution of ethanol in water 30\% w/w ($\rho$ = 954 kg m$^{-3}$, $\eta$ = 2.5 cP, $\gamma_{LG}$ = 35.5 mN m$^{-1}$~\cite{Khattabetal12} and $V$ $\approx $ 30 $\mu\textrm{l}$, with a length of about 30-35 $W$) through a setup similar to~\cite{LeGrandDaerr05}.
 Drops of desired volume are deposited by means of a vertical syringe pump on the already inclined surface, placed on a tiltable support whose inclination angle $\alpha$ can be set with 0.1\textdegree\ accuracy.
 A mirror mounted under the sample holder at 45\textdegree\ with respect to the surface allows viewing the contact line and the lateral side of the drop simultaneously~\cite{LeGrandDaerr05}.
 The drop is lightened by two white LED backlights and is observed through a CMOS camera equipped with a macro zoom lens.
 Acquired sequences of images, where drops appear dark on a light background, are analyzed through a custom made program which identifies the drop contour and then fits it with a polynomial function, subsequently used to evaluate the front and rear contact points and angles~\cite{Ferraroetal12}.